bellerbrock/WeatherLogger/README.md

 <img src="https://user-images.githubusercontent.com/11297346/149388305-bc6d7a20-55a8-4286-92a4-d740014d64bf.jpg" width="75%" height="75%">
 </p>

-# Step 6: Set up logging via API
+# Set up remote logging

 Create a Google sheet.
 Copy the sheet name and id into the config.py file.
 Follow [google's instructions](https://gspread.readthedocs.io/en/latest/oauth2.html) to enable api access for logging.
 Currently they are: